thanhnguyen2187/code-challenge-99tech/readme.md

 list out some interesting choices I made:

-- `pnpm` instead of `npm`: faster installation; can be used for workspace/monorepo later
+- `pnpm` instead of `npm`: faster installation; can be used for workspace/monorepo later.
-- Biome instead of Prettify + ESLint: faster; easier to set up and simpler configuration
+- Biome instead of Prettify + ESLint: faster; easier to set up and simpler configuration.
-- SQLite instead of Postgres/MySQL/MongoDB: easier to setup (Postgres or MySQL or MongoDB would require more work on both local development and production deployment) and test (I can spin up in-memory SQLite for testing)
+- SQLite instead of Postgres/MySQL/MongoDB: easier to setup (Postgres or MySQL or MongoDB would require more work on both local development and production deployment) and test (I can spin up in-memory SQLite for testing).
-- No ORM + hand-rolled migration code: I think in a team environment, I would go with Drizzle and depend on it, but it's overkill for this project
+- No ORM + hand-rolled migration code: I think in a team environment, I would go with Drizzle/Kysely, but it's overkill for this project.

 I'll try to justify my codebase's structure as well: